 An effective maintenance program has streamlined processes that leverage revenue opportunities and keep costs down.
 A good process will create and identify revenue streams, establish business development strategies and enable proper execution of the plan.
 Effective execution may mean the difference whether you gain or lose trust with the client.

-Steamlining Processes – Determine when the clock starts sticking on a job for an owner.
-Usually it’s when the job is dispatched.
-If you processes are not tight, you will lose the bill.
+Streamlining Processes – Determine when the clock starts ticking on a job for an owner.
+Usually, it’s when the job is dispatched.
+If your processes are not tight, you will lose the bill.
 Be clear when that expense starts accumulating and who is going to pay for it.

 Revenue Streams – Service requests, preventative maintenance, turnovers and inspections are revenue streams.
 If you are offering opportunities for doing additional interim inspections, you are missing opportunities for additional revenue.
 Be sure to break down the types of maintenance you’re doing.